1. Are service dogs allowed on campus and in classrooms?

 The work or tasks performed by a service dog must be directly related to the disability.
 Examples include:

 - Pulling or guiding a wheelchair

 - Picking up or retrieving items

-The work or task must be active not passive.
-The crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks.
+The work or task must be active, not passive.
+The crime deterrent effect of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks.
 Such animals are deemed ‘Therapy Dogs’ and require an Authorized Accommodation Letter from DSPS.
 Please refer the student to DSPS for further guidance.

 These are not valid reasons for denying access or refusing service to people using service animals.
-It may be possible to accommodate by requesting students use different locations within the classroom or take a different section of the course.
+It may be possible to accommodate by requesting that affected students use different locations within the classroom or consider taking a different section of the course.